-All doctoral students must apply for Ontario Graduate Scholarships in their first four years, and all PhD students who are Canadian citizens or permanent residents must apply for a Doctoral Fellowship from the Social Sciences and Humanities Research Council, unless they already hold a fellowship from SSHRC or an equivalent multi-year fellowship from another source.
-Students in the funded cohort (up to and including their fourth year) who do not apply for these external awards will not receive departmental/university funding in the next academic year.
-This policy exists because the University of Toronto’s ability to offer its graduate student funding guarantee depends on many of its students receiving such awards.
+All doctoral students must apply for Ontario Graduate Scholarships in their first four years, and all PhD students who are Canadian citizens or permanent residents must apply for a Doctoral Fellowship from the Social Sciences and Humanities Research Council (SSHRC) and Ontario Graduate Scholarship (OGS) funding.
+All eligible doctoral students are required to apply for an OGS and SSHRC funding annually during the first four years of the PhD program.
+The University of Toronto’s ability to offer its graduate student base funding depends on many of its students receiving such awards.
 MA students applying to the PhD program are not required to apply for external fellowships, but are encouraged to do so.